 Soft skills are not usually tied to specific professions, rather they relate to our personalities and, as such, they are highly transferable skills.
-Although they’re less tangible than hard skills, they can still be learnt and developed, and employers will value any qualifications you have that demonstrate a willingness to improve them.
+Although they are less tangible than hard skills they can still be learned and developed, and employers will value any qualifications you have that demonstrate a willingness to improve them.

 Why are soft skills important?

-Soft skills are vital to employers, so much so that a 2018 survey by LinkedIn found that 57% of senior leaders thought that soft skills were even more important than hard skills.
+Soft skills are vital to employers, so much so that a recent survey by LinkedIn found that 92% of talent professionals believe soft skills are equally or more important than hard skills when it comes to hiring the right person for the job.
 In part, this is due to their versatility.

 Effective communication under high stress, empathising or encouraging a team member who might be struggling, and working collaboratively to meet a deadline are all examples of soft skills that carry the highest importance to any organisation.

-Soft skills also represent many abilities that can’t be replicated by artificial intelligence (AI), which will only increase their importance in the future.
+Soft skills are also uniquely human.
+In a workplace and job market changing at high speed because of technological advancement, they are the type of skills that cannot, thus far, be replicated by artificial intelligence (AI).
+This will only increase their importance in the future.